Other Information & Dates

 £350 per person, including 2 nights’ accommodation and all meals.

 St Columba's House is a a 5 minute drive or fifteen minute walk from Woking Station (London 25 mins)

 This retreat is suitable for SAPERE Trainers as well as those with experience of P4C.

 To increase understanding of the norms, practices and structures of philosophical inquiry dialogue

 To better understand how key facilitative moves contribute to successful inquiry dialogue

 To assess and identify critical philosophical opportunities that emerge during inquiry dialogue

 To improve our ability to take advantage of the philosophical opportunities that emerge during inquiry dialogue

-Click here for a PDF information leaflet
+Click here for the event information leaflet

 Dr. Joe Oyler is a Lecturer in Teacher Education at Maynooth University and Practitioner Coach at the IAPC.
 I have over a decade of experience supporting teachers and schools in improving their practice and enhancing their capacity for collaboration.
 My teaching and research interests revolve around the use of discussion based, collaborative practices and philosophical content as ways of exploring the world and our place within it.
 In addition to coordinating teacher support services and teacher leadership development, I teach undergraduate and graduate courses in Philosophy, Philosophy of Education, Critical Thinking and Dialogic Teaching.
 My current research aims at developing a deeper understanding of how experienced facilitators engage students in inquiry dialogue and how similar practices can impact school culture.